gtrod/OSS_team_proejct/README.md

 # Video Examples of project#
-You can see Examples of this project in 'Examples' Directory
+You can see Examples of this project in 'Examples' Directory (The Example video is too big to upload in Readme.md through .gif file.
 ---

 # Info of Packages